Meet our team

 Avshalom Schwarz is a PhD student in the Department of Political Science at Stanford University.

-As a graduate fellow for the Basic Income Lab, Avshalom took part in the Lab’s research visualization project.
-Avshalom reviewed the UBI literature on topics relating to automation, the future of work, growing inequalities and environmental justice.
+Avshalom supported the Lab’s research visualization project, reviewing the UBI literature on topics relating to automation, the future of work, growing inequalities and environmental justice.

 Having worked in and researched international development for several years, Catherine was inspired by growing evidence on the effectiveness of unconditional and conditional cash transfers on improving wellbeing, health, and economic outcomes.
 This is especially important in the midst of disappointing results on the impact of most economic development interventions.
 Catherine believes that universal basic income is a promising strategy for advancing evidence-based social policy and more inclusive societies.
 She brings her background in psychology to bear on her studies of UBI, exploring how psychological insights can increase the effectiveness of and support for cash-based welfare.